 Check out these resources and many more at the BU Toy Library!

 The BU Toy Library offers literacy, play, and training resources to support the development of early literacy skills.
-To learn more about the six early literacy skills and ideas for strengthening them through shared reading and play, click on the tutorial and brochure links below:
+To learn more about the six early literacy skills and ideas for strengthening them through shared reading and play, click here.

 Letter Knowledge refers to a person’s understanding of the shapes and sounds of letters.
-Click here for a Letter Knowledge tutorial or brochure.
+Click here for a Letter Knowledge tutorial.

 Vocabulary Literacy Play

 Vocabulary refers to the number of words that a person uses and understands.
-Click here for a Vocabulary tutorial or brochure.
+Click here for a Vocabulary tutorial.

 Narration refers to a person’s ability to describe things and to tell stories.
-Click here for a Narration tutorial or brochure.
+Click here for a Narration tutorial.

 Print Motivation Literacy Play

 Print Motivation refers to a person’s interest in reading and writing.
-Click here for a Print Motivation tutorial or brochure.
+Click here for a Print Motivation tutorial.

 Print Awareness refers to the understanding that printed text includes letters and words, is governed by a set of rules, and has meaning.
-Click here for a Print Awareness tutorial or brochure.
+Click here for a Print Awareness tutorial.

 Phonological Awareness refers to a person’s understanding that language is made up of sounds, syllables, words, and rhymes.
-Click here for a Phonological Awareness tutorial or brochure.
+Click here for a Phonological Awareness tutorial.